 Candidates who are currently certified as classroom teachers or who have successfully completed a semester of student teaching in a classroom setting prior to admission to the SLIS are required to complete one three-credit hour internship in a school library.
 Candidates seeking initial certification must complete two three-credit hour internships in two school libraries, elementary and secondary, planned over two separate fall and spring semesters.
 Candidates who have worked in libraries as paraprofessionals, aides, graduate assistants, or as school librarians without certification will not receive credit for an internship based on previous experience.
 Candidates may not complete internships in schools where they are employed.

 Internships are offered during fall and spring semesters.
-Students should notify Gerry Solomon, coordinator of school library field experiences, at least one year prior to applying for an internship.
-Each three-credit hour internship requires a minimum of 135 hours working in a school library during the USC fall or spring semester, planned as two full days a week over 10-12 weeks.
+Students should notify Shana Watson, student services program coordinator, at least one year prior to applying for an internship.
+Each three-credit hour internship requires a minimum of 120 hours working in a school library during the USC fall or spring semester.
 Internship dates and times are scheduled prior to the internship semester in coordination with the candidate, the cooperating school librarian who supervises the internship, and the SLIS faculty internship supervisor.
 In addition, candidates must complete activities and hands-on experiences as outlined by the faculty internship supervisor, attend at least one national or state-level professional conference (e.g. SCASL), visit other school libraries, and participate at onsites scheduled for SLIS 794.
 Fall internships usually begin the end of August and end the first of November with end of program portfolios due November 15th.
 Spring internships usually begin the middle of January and end the first of April with end of program portfolios due April 15th.

 Deadlines for submitting internship applications to the SLIS Student Services Office are: